ooyeku/smoothjs/docs/usage.md

 ## Examples and docs

 - Browse the runnable examples: examples/index.html (served via Vite in dev).
-- See docs/roadmap.md for features and phases.
+- See docs/roadmap.md for the v1.0.0 roadmap and feature breakdown.
 - Check tests/ for usage patterns of core pieces.